ibm-messaging/kafka-java-vertx-starter/ui/docs/Test.md

 developed, the user may be another developer (using the component for example) or the end user of the UI.

-`Functional` tests conversley target individual functions in a more traditional unit test style - validating that for a given input, the expected output is returned.
+`Functional` tests conversely target individual functions in a more traditional unit test style - validating that for a given input, the expected output is returned.